What is HubSpot? A complete guide to the platform in 2026

 Expert Verified

-Chances are, if you’ve been hunting for business software, you’ve stumbled across HubSpot.
-It’s one of the biggest names in the game, promising to bring your marketing, sales, and service teams together under one neat and tidy roof.
-And honestly, for a lot of companies, it gets the job done.
+Chances are, if you've been hunting for business software, you've stumbled across HubSpot.
+It’s one of the biggest names in the game, bringing your marketing, sales, and service teams together under one neat and tidy roof.
+For thousands of companies worldwide, it is the reliable foundation that gets the job done.

-But before you jump in with both feet, it pays to take a beat.
-While HubSpot offers a massive toolkit, you really need to understand its structure, what its AI can actually do, and its famously complicated pricing.
-This guide is here to give you a clear, no-nonsense look at the platform in 2025.
-We’ll walk through its main products, take a close look at its AI engine, break down the costs, and point out the spots where it might leave you wanting more, especially if you need a truly flexible AI support solution.
+Before you get started, it's helpful to understand its structure, its built-in AI capabilities, and its tiered pricing model.
+This guide is here to provide a clear look at the platform in 2026.
+We’ll walk through its main products, take a close look at its AI engine, explain the costs, and highlight how you can further enhance your setup with complementary AI support solutions.

 What is HubSpot?